Max Kless

 Lots of stimuli.
 Few anchors.

-This is why “what did I even watch?” is not a joke.
+That’s why “what did I even watch?” isn’t a joke.
 It is a diagnostic.

 William James wrote that attention “implies withdrawal from some things in order to deal effectively with others.”
 The modern feed is built to reduce withdrawal.
 It keeps replacing “others” before you can name what you are leaving behind.